 - It is better to shave in the direction of hair growth.
-Shaving against the grain can break the skin surface and cause irritations, itching, inflammation, and infections.
+Shaving against the grain can break the skin’s surface and cause irritations, itching, inflammation, and infections.
 Long gentle strokes are necessary to avoid burns, cuts, nicks, and scrapes.

 “If you want healthy hair, there are no shortcuts,” explains Sam Divine, co-founder of L.A.’s Society Salon.
 “For women growing out their hair, this sounds like a big contradiction to their ultimate end goal.
-I get that, however, it’s important to understand what happens when your hair becomes unhealthy and the ends begin to split.”
+I get that; however, it’s important to understand what happens when your hair becomes unhealthy and the ends begin to split.”

-“A run usually tears all the way up the leg until it hits the reinforcement of the cross stitching and then it stops,” she describes.
-“Similarly, the split ends will continue to split past the initial damage up until they hit some truly healthy hair and then break.”
+“A run usually tears all the way up the leg until it hits the reinforcement of the cross stitching, and then it stops,” she describes.
+“Similarly, the split ends will continue to split past the initial damage until they hit some truly healthy hair and then break.”
 She notes that this damage is why we always hear women say, My hair never grows!

 “The length of time that your stylist recommends between cuts is not arbitrary,” warns Divine.
 “It is carefully calculated based on your unique hair texture and porosity, the color and style you choose to wear it in, and your daily maintenance routine.”
-She reminds us that many elements contribute to the time frame and for this reason, advises consulting with your stylist when trying to extend the time period.
+She reminds us that many elements contribute to the time frame and, for this reason, advises consulting with your stylist when trying to extend the period.

 “As much as you may not want to cut your hair, the only way to maintain healthy hair is to keep the ends fresh and trim it.
-The best tip I can give you is to take exceptional care of your hair and keep in mind that even with all the precautions, you should not extend the length of time between haircuts too long,” advises DiVine.
+The best tip I can give you is to take exceptional care of your hair and keep in mind that even with all the precautions, you should not extend the length between haircuts too long,” advises DiVine.

 How to get smooth and soft skin after shaving?

 “Never, ever skip moisturizing the skin after a shave,” urges Nussbaum.
-“Toners can alleviate redness and irritation as well as provide hydration,” explains New York City-based dermatologist Dendy Engelman.
+“Toners can alleviate redness and irritation and provide hydration,” explains New York City-based dermatologist Dendy Engelman.
 Engelman suggests trying cream which “contains sea fennel and flaxseed extracts to help reinforce the integrity of the skin’s moisture barrier while the probiotic complex helps optimize the skin’s microflora to help strengthen defense against possible infections,” she explains.

 “Women tend to rush shaving rather than using smooth, even strokes,” shares Nussbaum.
 “They also tend to apply too much pressure, which creates an uneven surface for the blade, causing razor bumps and irritation, especially when using multi-bladed razors.
 This exponentially increases ingrown hairs and irritation.”